Autodesk/AutomaticComponentToolkit/README.md

 # Automatic Component Toolkit
-The Automatic Component Toolkit (ACT) is a code generator that takes an instance of an [Interface Description Language](#interface-description-language-idl) file and generates a [thin C89 API](#thin-c89-api), [implementation stubs](#implementation-stubs) and [language bindings](#language-bindings) of your desired software component.
+The Automatic Component Toolkit (ACT) is a code generator that takes an instance of an [Interface Description Language](#interface-description-language-idl) file and generates a [thin C89-API](#thin-c89-api), [implementation stubs](#implementation-stubs) and [language bindings](#language-bindings) of your desired software component.

 ### Interface Description Language (IDL)
 The IDL file defines the types and functions of your API and serves as the source for the automatically generated Code.
 The exact schema of the IDL and explanation of each element is described in [Documentation/IDL.md](Documentation/IDL.md).

 ### Thin C89-API
 A thin C89-API is a C header file that declares all functions, structs, enums and constants exported by your software component.
+The C89-API unambiguously defines the binary interface (ABI) of the component.

 ### Implementation Stubs
 An implementation stub is a collection of source files in a certain programming language *L*